receiptline/receiptjs/README.md

 - Fujitsu FP series

 Connect with the Web Serial API.
-(Bluetooth SPP, Virtual serial port driver, Serial port, ...)
+(Bluetooth, virtual serial port, and serial port)

 Epson TM series (South Asia model) and Star MC series (StarPRNT model) can print with device font of Thai characters.

 ## Restrictions

-### Connecting a USB printer with an Epson TM virtual port
+### When connecting a USB printer with Epson TM Virtual Port on Windows

-When closing the port to which no printer is connected, the browser may stop responding.
+Closing the virtual port to which no printer is connected may cause the browser to stop responding.
 Please change the signal line setting to "RS-232C cross cable".

 ![tmvpd](resource/tmvpd.png)

-If the printer goes offline during print data transmission and the port is closed, the browser may stop responding.
+If the printer goes offline during print data transmission and the virtual port is closed, the browser may stop responding.
 In this case, press the printer's paper feed button.